SportsPodium/sirius-web-wallet/README.md

 ## Export private key from the Sirius desktop wallet

 You will need your private key if you want to import the desktop wallet into the web wallet.
-With the desktop (Sirius-Core) wallet open, navigate to Help-->Debug Window and then select the Console tab.
-If your wallet is locked you need to unlock it first.
+With the desktop (Sirius-Core) wallet open, navigate to the Help-->Debug window and then select the Console tab.
+If your wallet is locked you need to unlock it first for 5 minutes using this command.

 ```bash
 walletpassphrase "your-wallet-address" 300